Skip to main content

 Tap water is exceptionally pure

-Norwegian tap water is among the cleanest in the world and perfectly safe to drink throughout the country.
-Many locals prefer it to bottled water.
+Norwegian tap water is some of the cleanest anywhere and safe to drink across the country.
+Plenty of locals choose it over bottled.

 LOW